Inventory Physical Count Documents¶

 ) -> None:

-You can either pass individual values to insert a single link, or pass a DataFrame
+You can either pass individual values to link a single document, or pass a DataFrame

 Parameters